unosquare/swan/README.md

 #### Example 5: Deserialize a generic type `<T>`

-Deserializes the specified json `string` and converts it to the specified object type.
+Deserializes the specified JSON `string` and converts it to the specified object type.
 Non-public constructors and property setters are ignored.

 ```csharp
 // The json Type BasicJson to be deserialize